variousauthors/the-valley/NEXTSTEPS.md

    - [ ] refactor! gather the tilesets into a single file and define tileset attributes such as "collision" and "safe" with flags COLLISION | NO_ENCOUNTERS
+     - [ ] BUG!
+OMG somewhere along the line we must have introduced a bug because now moving around is not working.
+Need to go back a few commits to figure out when this started.
+     - [ ] remove MetaTiles table
+       in the old table we were aligned to 8 bits so we were taking the 8 bits in l and then setting h to 0001 or 0010 et to get the address of the table but now I think we can do a thin where we use the first two bits instead... so we can keep the same API and not have to refactor a bunch of drawing code we have a temp in WRAM that pretends to be that address.
+The user asks for tile 8 so we give them back hl with 00001000 then when they want the bottom left we write back to that address like 00001001 or something... think about it
    - [ ] defined a helper getCurrentMapTilesetAttributed near getCurrentMapTileset
      just by like adding 16 to the address :D
    - [ ] could also use this as a chance to experiment with color, have a